MicrocontrollersDev/MigratingToLatest/README.md

 ### Performance

-These are mods that are needed for playing the latest versions of Minecraft at a reasonable FPS*.
+These are mods that are needed for playing the latest versions of Minecraft at a reasonable FPS.
 These will also help decrease frame times, hopefully eliminating spikes or stuttering.

 | Mod | Description | Author | Incompatibilities |
 | --- | --- | --- | --- |